SJTU-IPADS/HEDB/README.md

 $ python3 run.py --skip-generate --record-replay replay
 ```

-If you shut down the operators VM, you can still replay the SQLs.
-This is exactly how HEDB prevents Smuggle but can reproduce bugs for DBAs.
+If you shut down the operators VM, you can still replay the queries.
+This is exactly how HEDB prevents Smuggle but is still able to reproduce bugs for DBAs.

 ### Hotfix